-Juicy steak slices, grilled vegetables, crumbled blue cheese, and a balsamic dressing make this steak recipe perfect for summer.
+Juicy steak slices, grilled vegetables, crumbled blue cheese, and a balsamic dressing make this steak salad recipe perfect for summer.
 Possibly a great meal for celebrating Dad!

-This steak recipe is definitely my preferred way to serve dinner during the summer months.
+This steak salad recipe is definitely my preferred way to serve dinner during the summer months.
 It’s an easy meal idea that can be adapted to suit anyone’s preferences.

 The best of this season’s vegetables are heightened by a balsamic reduction drizzle which compliments the steak to perfection.
 The steak I used in the photos is a Flat Iron cut, which is very similar to Flank Steak, Skirt Steak, and Hanger Steak, although the last one can be difficult to find outside of a speciality butcher.

 Kosher salt and ground black pepper.
 A heavy layer of both on both sides of the steak is truly all that is needed.

 Why kosher salt?
 Kosher salt is a medium salt that isn’t too salty.
 You won’t get that salty punch in the face from kosher salt that you can get from sea salt, but it subtly enhances the meat’s flavour.